Dedicated to ORRIN

 Shortly after flying a few combat missions against the Japanese at medium

-following major bases (not including staging bases) in its move northward:
+Squadron used the following major bases (not including staging bases) in its

-of its existence in World War II, the 500th contributed well to the following
+the three years of its existence in World War II, the 500th contributed well to

 10,609